Skip to content

 Unauthorize and Uninstall events

-These events will be useful to cleanup the tokens in the token store, and do any other cleanup after user un-authorizes
+These events will be useful to clean up the tokens in the token store, and do any other cleanup after user un-authorizes.

 typescript